LCAD-UFES/Deep-Learning-2020-1/End-to-end-ASR-Pytorch/README.md

 ## To download the ASR done on this work just download the folder named ckpt on the link below
 [ASR](https://drive.google.com/drive/folders/1WyLlbj2mVOeR42jzLy3JbZfe7gZcuf2O?usp=sharing)

+## To see my report to the discipline of Deep Learning 2021/1 just check the file  Report Of The Work Done On Discipline of Discipline of Deep Learning By Marcelo Pedro.pdf

 # Here are the steps to train your own ASR using End-to-end Automatic Speech Recognition Systems - PyTorch Implementation and the python packages required on this work are listed on the file requirements.txt